kpulgari/ifi-terminal/README.md

 5. Follow the directions in the terminal to interact with the program!

 ## Future Developments:
-One of the advantages of our application is access to almost any form of data related to the financial markets.
-We can scale this to include predictive models, technical analysis and several other features that traders might find usefull and would help them make their decision.
-Furthermore, right now we have a terminal based GUI with text-only information.
-With multiple iterations of the application we can surely inlcude a couple of charts, guiding features predictive models, still on the terminal working as a easy to understand lightweight application.
+Our application offers a significant advantage by providing access to nearly all types of financial market data.
+As we continue to enhance the app, we can expand its capabilities to encompass additional tools like predictive models, technical analysis, and other features that traders may find useful in making decisions.
+Although our current GUI is terminal-based and displays text-only information, we plan to incorporate charts, guiding features, and predictive models in future iterations while keeping it lightweight and easy to use on the terminal.

 ## Group Roles